jkaufmann26/go-data-warehouse/README.md

 - Data was found from: https://www.kaggle.com/datasets/carrie1/ecommerce-data/data

 TODO:
 - Update Ingest to process in parallel with safe transactions
+- Finish Question.
+Maybe get returned
+- Clean up Upsert product to use a hash instead unique keying off a sku.
+This allows for slow changing dimension